Find Affordable College Courses

 After completing their Bachelor's Degree, construction engineering tech graduates from Texas State carry an average student debt load of $23,173.
 The average monthly payment of a loan this size is about $253, assuming that the borrower is on a 10-year repayment plan.

-The in-demand bachelor’s degree programs at California State University - Chico helped the school earn the #5 place on this year’s ranking of the most popular construction engineering technology schools in the United States.
-Located in the city of Chico, Chico State is a public school with a fairly large student population.
+A rank of #5 on this year’s list means California State University - Chico is a great place for construction engineering technology students working on their bachelor’s degree.
+Located in the midsize city of Chico, Chico State is a public college with a large student population.

 Of the 115 students majoring in construction engineering tech at Chico State, 90% are male and 10% are female.

-Read full report on Construction Engineering Technology at California State University - Chico
+Full Construction Engineering Technology at California State University - Chico Report

-New York City College of Technology landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree construction engineering technology programs.
-Located in the large city of Brooklyn, City Tech is a public college with a large student population.
+With a ranking of #6, New York City College of Technology did quite well on this year’s most popular schools for construction engineering technology students working on their bachelor’s degree.
+Located in the city of Brooklyn, City Tech is a public college with a fairly large student population.

 Of the 97 students majoring in construction engineering tech at City Tech, 76% are male and 24% are female.